Fr. Juan Solana, L.C. – Director

 Father Solana has a Bachelor’s Degree in Theology (ThB) from the Regina Apostolorum Pontifical Athenaeum, as well as a Licentiate in Canon Law (JCL), and Licentiate in Philosophy (PhL) from the Pontifical Gregorian University.
 He speaks Spanish, Italian, and English, as well as classic Latin and Greek.

 Father Eamon Kelly from County Clare, Ireland, joined the Congregation of the Legion of Christ’s Dublin Novitiate in 1974.
 After humanity studies in Salamanca, Spain, he earned a degree in Philosophy at the Pontifical Gregorian University and a degree in Theology at the Pontifical University of St Thomas Aquinas, both in Rome.

 Father Kelly directed youth ministry in the Greater Detroit area from 1979 to 1983, and developed his community’s public relations outreach in North America.
 Father Kelly was ordained a priest in 1987.
 From 1989 – 1999 he founded Legionaries of Christ communities in Germany, Austria, and Hungary.

 From 2000 through 2007 Father Kelly served in various ministerial positions that include leading business leader retreats and providing personal coaching in New York and serving as Chaplain at Northern Kentucky University.

-In 2007, the Vatican Secretary of State assigned this avid hiker, multi-linguist, personal spiritual coach, and international speaker on the Shroud of Turin and Holy Land archeology to Notre Dame of Jerusalem Center as the Vice Chargé of the Pontifical Institute, where he served for over ten years.
+In 2007, the Vatican Secretary of State assigned this avid hiker, multi-linguist, personal spiritual coach, and international speaker on the Shroud of Turin and Holy Land archeology to Notre Dame of Jerusalem Center as the Vice Chargé of the Pontifical Institute, where he served until late 2017.